Not every event needs a website.

 Step 4: Build the registration form, ruthlessly (5 minutes)

-This is where most events leak the most attendees.
-The 2026 data is consistent:
+This is where most events lose the most attendees.

 Five required fields, maximum.
 Name, email, company, job title, ticket type.
 That covers what you actually need.
 Everything else (dietary, accessibility, t-shirt size, session preference) goes in a post-registration email or behind conditional logic.